 Customize your browser settings for cookies to reflect a comfortable level of cookie security for you.

 If you share access to your computer, you can consider setting your browser to clear individual browsing data each time you close your browser.
-This is a way to access the sites that place cookies and to delete any visit information at the end of the browsing session.
+It is a way to access the sites that place cookies and delete any visitor information at the end of the browsing session.

 Install and constantly update your antispyware applications.

-Many of the spyware detection and prevention applications include site attack detection.
-This prevents the browser from accessing websites that could exploit browser vulnerabilities or download malicious software.
+Many spyware detection and prevention applications include site attack detection.
+It prevents the browser from accessing websites that could exploit browser vulnerabilities or download malicious software.

 How can I stop cookies?

 Disabling and refusing to receive cookies may make certain sites impractical or difficult to visit and use.